-On 13 December 2022, the Swiss Financial Market Supervisory Authority (FINMA) published a fully revised circular on operational risks at banks: FINMA Circular 2023/1 'Operational risks and resilience - banks'.
-This circular will replace Circular 2008/21 'Operational risks - banks' as of 1 January 2024.
-Through this revision, FINMA took account of technological developments and clarified its supervisory practice with regard to the management of operational risks, in particular in relation to information and communication technology, critical data and cyber risks as well with regard to the business continuity management.
-The circular also adopts the revised principles on managing operational risks and new principles on operational resilience published by the Basel Committee on Banking Supervision in March 2021.

-As of 1 January 2024, this circular will also replace the Swiss Bankers Association's Recommendations for Business Continuity Management .
+On 1 January 2024, FINMA Circular 2023/1 'Operational risks and resilience - banks ' replaced previous Circular 2008/21 'Operational risks - banks'.
+Through this revision, FINMA took account of technological developments and clarified its supervisory practice with regard to the management of operational risks, in particular in relation to information and communication technology, critical data and cyber risks as well with regard to business continuity management.
+The Circular also adopts the revised principles on managing operational risks and new principles on operational resilience published by the Basel Committee on Banking Supervision in March 2021.
+As of 1 January 2024, this Circular also replaced the Swiss Bankers Association's Recommendations for Business Continuity Management.
 In this context, gradual transitional provisions for ensuring operational resilience will apply over a two-year period.